rahulsaini514715/eccommerce-app/README.md

-# eccommerce-app
-This e-commerce website is a full-stack web application that enables users to register, browse categorized products, manage a shopping cart, and securely make payments using Razorpay.
-It features authentication, responsive UI, and admin dashboard capabilities for product and order management

 # 🛒 E-Commerce Website

 An advanced full-stack E-commerce website built with **React**, **Node.js**, and **MongoDB**, featuring dynamic product listings, category filters, cart management, user authentication, admin dashboard, and Razorpay payment gateway.